 Some studies have shown toxic or harmful effects for both genders and all age groups when ginseng is abused or misused.
 These effects include maniac episodes, uterine bleeding, gynecomastia, long QT syndrome, atrial fibrillation with bradycardia, hypertensive crisis, and acute lobular hepatitis.

 It is worth noting that ethanol-extracted ginseng can cause cerebral arteritis and may even trigger Stevens-Johnson syndrome.
 Recently, a study highlighted inflammatory papules in a 60-year-old woman as an adverse cutaneous effect of ginseng consumption.
-Additionally, standardised P. ginseng extract, depending on dosage and duration of use, can affect cardiac function, leading to heart failure, decreased blood pressure, and diastolic dysfunction.
+Additionally, standardized P. ginseng extract, depending on dosage and duration of use, can affect cardiac function, leading to heart failure, decreased blood pressure, and diastolic dysfunction.

 Ginseng boasts a wide array of health benefits.
 From its potent antioxidant and anti-inflammatory properties to antimicrobial, neuroprotective, and cardioprotective effects, ginseng proves to be a versatile herbal ally.